New Handles for String Scattering Amplitudes

 Recent Advances

-Recent advances in the understanding of formal aspects of the string perturbation theory, developments of numerical methods, and the increasing synthesis of the subject with mathematics now permit us to attack the problem in earnest.
+Recent advances in the understanding of formal aspects of string perturbation theory, developments of numerical methods, and the increasing synthesis of the subject with mathematics now permit us to attack the problem in earnest.

 Financiële details & Tijdlijn